 - How long do you usually watch pornography for?

 Identifying why men use pornography is not as straightforward.
 Is it because they are aroused or simply bored?
 Is it a form of escape from stress, anxiety or depression?
 Is it a way to explore aspects of their sexuality without any pressure or stigma?
 These answers can help determine the best course of action for dealing with the most common porn-related problems.
+Here are some of the harmful effects of porn misuse.

 ‘I watch these vids on Pornhub and I know it’s not real, but why can’t I be like that?’